influxdata/telegraf/plugins/outputs/exec/README.md

   ## Timeout for command to complete.
   # timeout = "5s"

+  ## truncate errors after this many characters.
+Use 0 to disable error truncation.
+  # error_truncate_length = 512

   ## Data format to output.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: